samrod777/Professional-README-Generator/README.md

 - [License](#License)

 ## About the Project
-cool app
+This app allows the user to create a README file by populating parts of the file with answers given by the user.

 ## Getting Started
 To get started, follow the Installation instructions.

 ### Installation
-Run the following command in your terminal
+Run the following command in your terminal to install required dependencies:
 npm i

 ## Testing
-Run the following command in your terminal
+If there is a test, run the following command in your terminal:
 npm test

 ## Contributing
-undefined
+To contribute to this project contact the owner.

 ## License
-This application is covered under the MIT license;
+This application is covered under the MIT license.